Matteo

 Matteo's Story

 Matteo came to AAE in September 2023.
 He is a mustang stallion who had never been haltered and most likely had never been touched prior to his arrival.
 He developed an enormous summer sore and no one could treat it because no one could approach him.
+He had been living in about a 24' x 24' paddock for a year, and had no turn-out or opportunity to run.

 In the time he's been here, we've made progress.
 Matteo is very curious and getting brave.
 He's accepting touch, and growing a bit more inquisitive with humans, though, he's still very reactive and skeptical.
 Under direction of our vet, he got a round of antibiotics, and we treated the sore with various topicals.
 It wasn't the prettiest, but it was effective.
 The sore was well on its way to healing, and thankfully, with the change in weather (reduction in fly irritants), the sore was able close and heal.
 Matteo is much relieved.